2018 Around the World by Private Jet

 Prague, the “City of Spires”, is one of the least “Eastern” European cities you could imagine.
 Architecturally it is a revelation – few other cities anywhere in Europe look so good – and no other European capital can present six hundred years of architecture so completely untouched by natural disaster or war.
 We’ll visit the old town to see the Town Square, the astronomic clock, St. Nicholas Church, National Theatre, Charles Bridge, Belvedere, Loreta and visit Prague Castle, the Royal Palace and St. Vitus Cathedral.

 Our final destination in our journey Around the World is Reykjavik, Iceland’s coastal capital.
 Renowned for the late-night clubs and bars in its compact centre.
 It’s home to the National and Saga museums, tracing Iceland’s Viking history.
 The striking concrete Hallgrimskirkja church and rotating Perlan glass dome offer sweeping views of the sea and nearby hills.
-On our Golden Circle tour we’ll see the Gullfoss Waterfall and the 200 metre wide Kerid Crater and the Strokkur Geyser that spurts water and steam 20 metres in the air.
-Tonight we will have an unforgettable gala farewell banquet with live music and dancing.
+We’ll experience the Blue Lagoon and on our Golden Circle tour we’ll see the Gullfoss Waterfall, the 200 metre wide Kerid Crater and the Strokkur Geyser.
+We conclude our stay with an unforgettable farewell gala dinner with live music and dancing.

-We will have seen many wonders of the world, experienced cultures east to west, landscapes from deserts to jungles and made many new friends, but sadly we’ll have close our suitcase for the last time on our world tour as we head back to Keflavik Airport for our flight home.
+We will have seen many wonders of the world, experienced cultures east to west, landscapes from deserts to jungles and made many new friends, but sadly, we’ll close our suitcase for the last time on our world tour as we head back to Keflavik Airport for our flight home.